virtualramblas/python-notebooks-repo/README.md

 - DieSitCom: a minimal Streamlit-based DICOM data viewer
 - Evaluation of StyleCariGAN to generate caricatures from input photos
 - Unofficial TensorFlow 2.x implementation of low-light image enhancement through TBEFN
+- Pix2Pix data preparation and training for Satellite-to-Map Image Translation in Keras (TF 2)